All that said, it was helpful to see the faces and hear the stories from the very real people who’ve had these challenging experiences.

 It may have been a few minutes later that Barbara called on me.
 It gave me time to compose my thoughts and come to grips with my anger.

 I said something like this, “Look, I have experienced something that was so profoundly terrifying that I am amazed I survived with my sanity intact.”
 I hinted briefly at my 2010 incident in a tent, I made it very clear that I was with another person who described the exact same crippling terror.

 As I spoke to the group I looked at this woman and her eyes were wandering up at the ceiling.
 She wasn’t looking at me and I wasn’t sure why.
 I didn’t talk for very long, I wanted to be succinct, but I made it very clear that I wasn't alone in having extremely negative experiences.
 Let me add that almost all of my memories have been weirdly neutral and void of any emotion, but that thing in the tent was horrifying.

 A few people came up after the meeting and thanked me for speaking up.

 I came away with a few insights after this curious interaction with the curly-haired woman.
 First, I feel there are people within the UFO abduction “community” (if you can call it that) that are willfully ignoring things that doesn’t fit their fixed agenda.
 We probably all do it in subtle ways, but this woman simply must have seen me and the other guy with our hands up.
 For some reason, whether conscious or unconscious, she ignored us.

 While at this conference I was very aware that I have a funny quirk where I get totally drawn into the experiences that folks will share with me.
 Empathy is probably the best word to describe me when I listen.
-All that said, it’s pretty common for me to get dragged way out of my comfort zone with the weirdness of what I’m hearing.
+All that said, it’s pretty common for me to get dragged way out of my comfort zone with some of the weird stories I'll hearing.
 Still, I feel strongly that I should really and truly listen, because when you get right down to it, my experiences are feakin’ crazy too.